Monday, April 15, 2024

 Irenaeus has been falsely accused of supporting Infant Baptism, however it is only false beliefs about what happens Metaphysically at Baptism tied to Infant Baptism that makes what Ireneaus said in Against Heresies II.22.4 sound like it’s relevant to Baptism at all, it in fact is not.

 Vienne is a French city just a little south of Lyon, and as far as I can tell it’s the only significant French city with even a claim that its Christian presence might predate even Lyon's.
 But its earliest Traditional Bishops are not as historically well attested as Pothinus and Irenaeus.
 My hunch is that it first emerged as a Daughter Church of Lyon, or that both were together Sister products of the missionary work of Pothinus and Irenaeus.
 We know a Christian Community existed there in 177 closely associated with Lyon because of a letter preserved by Eusebius.
-Vienne was another center of the Imperial as home to the Temple of Augustus and Livia built by Claudius.
+Vienne was another center of the Imperial Cult as home to the Temple of Augustus and Livia built by Claudius.

 The city of Augustodunum aka Autun seems likely to have also had an early Christian Congregation derived form these Smyrnaeans of Lyon though the traditional origin story is Chronologically confused having Polycarp seemingly still alive in the time of Septimius Severus.